s-marta-zz/pyggi-bloa/operator_efficacy/README.md

 ## Instructions:
 * ./QuixBugs - a directory with the QuixBugs Java programs and their test suites
-* logs_* - directories with log files from PyGGI runs with standard and uniform operator selection strategies
+* ./logs_ - directories with log files from PyGGI runs with standard and uniform operator selection strategies

 # Scripts:
 * run_quixbugs.py - file to run PyGGI with QuixBugs with the standard setup